PATIENT GUIDEDENTAL TOURISMIMPLANTS

 A well-run process is calm and predictable.
 It looks like this:

-When the process looks like this, "dental tourism" is simply planned international care — and there's nothing risky about being well-informed and well-prepared.
+When the process looks like this, dental tourism is simply planned international care — and there is nothing risky about being well-informed and well-prepared.

 Questions to ask before you book

-Copy these and send them to any clinic you're considering:
+Copy these and send them to any clinic you are considering:

 • Who exactly will perform my treatment, and what is their specialization?